robohydra/robohydra/documentation/next/configuration/index.md

 configuration file which of the plugins contains the picker to be used (because you can only use one!).
-You do so by setting the configuration key `summoner` to an object with the property `robohydraPickerPlugin` set to the name of that plugin.
+You do so by setting the configuration key `summoner` to an object with the property `hydraPickerPlugin` set to the name of that plugin.
 For example:

 {% highlight json %}
-{"plugins": ["plugin-with-picker", "another-plugin-with-picker", "moar"], "summoner": {"robohydraPickerPlugin": "plugin-with-picker"}}
+{"plugins": ["plugin-with-picker", "another-plugin-with-picker", "moar"], "summoner": {"hydraPickerPlugin": "plugin-with-picker"}}
 {% endhighlight %}

 Specifying a plugin that doesn't define any picker will result in an error.
-On the other hand, if you only load one plugin that defines a picker, there's no need to specify `robohydraPickerPlugin` in the configuration file.
+On the other hand, if you only load one plugin that defines a picker, there's no need to specify `hydraPickerPlugin` in the configuration file.